From Cannings model to Brownian motion conditioned on local time profile: Preliminaries

 \subsubsection{Geometric trees}

-In this section, we extend the notion of rooted ordered trees by assigning a positive length to each edge, thereby introducing the concept of a \emph{rooted ordered geometric tree}.
-This enriched structure is better suited for studying convergence, where edge lengths need to be rescaled.
+In this section, we extend the notion of rooted ordered trees by assigning a positive length to each edge, and thereby introduce the concept of a \emph{rooted ordered geometric tree}.
+This enriched structure is better suited for studying convergence, as it allows for the rescaling of edge lengths.